Streaming Algorithms for Geometric Steiner Forest: Proof of Lemma : Subset MST Query in Streaming

-The update time is also dominated by maintaining $2\sigma$ extended $\ell_0$-samplers of \cref{lemma:neighbor_l0}, which can be done in time $\poly(\log k\cdot\Gamma\cdot \epsilon^{-1} \log \Delta))$ for each sampler, including the updates to the associated neighborhoods.
+The update time is also dominated by maintaining $2\sigma$ extended $\ell_0$-samplers of \cref{lemma:neighbor_l0}, which can be done in time $\poly(\log k\cdot\Gamma\cdot \epsilon^{-1} \log \Delta)$ for each sampler, including the updates to the associated neighborhoods.
 Thus, the total update time is $k^2 \cdot \poly(\log k\cdot\epsilon^{-1} \log \Delta)$.
-Finally, the query time is bounded by querying all $\ell_0$-samplers and executing the stochastic-stopping BFS from at most $\sigma$ sampled points, each with at most $\Gamma$ steps, which overall takes time of $k^2 \cdot \poly(\log k\cdot\epsilon^{-1} \log \Delta)$.
+Finally, the query time is bounded by querying all $\ell_0$-samplers and executing the stochastic-stopping BFS from at most $\sigma$ sampled points, each with at most $\Gamma$ steps, which overall takes time of $k^2 \cdot \poly(\epsilon^{-1} \log k \log\Delta)$.

-\subsubsection{Error Analysis}
+\subsection{Error Analysis}

 We analyze the error of the query procedure (\cref{alg:mst_add_query}), using the notation defined in \cref{alg:mst_add_sketch,alg:mst_add_query}.
-First, we show that procedure \textsc{Is-Relevant} captures the points in $P$ exactly, i.e., for every $i$ and $p \in \mathring{G}^{(i)}_S$, it holds that $p \in \mathring{G}^{(i)}_P$, i.e., it is relevant to the query $P$, if and only if \textsc{Is-Relevant}($i', p$) returns TRUE.
-As we round to the centers of level-$i'$ quad-tree squares, it suffices to shows that these level-$i'$ squares are not larger than the cells of the query.
+First, we show that procedure \textsc{Is-Relevant} captures the points in $P$ exactly, that is, for every $i$ and $p \in \mathring{G}^{(i)}_S$, it holds that $p \in \mathring{G}^{(i)}_P$ if and only if \textsc{Is-Relevant}($i', p$) returns TRUE.
+As we round to the centers of level-$i'$ quadtree squares, it suffices to shows that these level-$i'$ squares are not larger than the cells of the query.
 Recall that the simple square containing these cells is of level $i_0$ and that $i \leq \log_{1 + \epsilon}{W} \leq \log_{1 + \epsilon}{((1+\epsilon)\cdot 2^{i_0})}$ by~\eqref{eqn:diameter_bound}.
-As the cells have side-length (at least) $\Theta(2^{i_0} \cdot \epsilon)$ (see \cref{sec:dp_review}), we have
+As the cells have sidelength (at least) $\Theta(2^{i_0} \cdot \epsilon)$ (see \cref{sec:dp_review}), we have

-using the definition of $i'$ in~\eqref{eqn:iprime} and that the constant hidden in the $O$ notation in~\eqref{eqn:iprime} is sufficiently small, compared to the constant hidden in $\Theta$ in cell side-length.
+using the definition of $i'$ in~\eqref{eqn:iprime} and that the constant hidden in the $O$ notation in~\eqref{eqn:iprime} is sufficiently small, compared to the constant hidden in $\Theta$ in cell sidelength.
 This enables us to filter out the irrelevant samples from $S$ and work only on $\mathring{G}^{(i)}_P$, i.e., the points in $P$ rounded to the $2^{i'}$-grid $\mathcal{G}_{i'}$.